What is remote education?

 At least once a week, the teacher or a teaching assistant will telephone the family home to speak with the child about their remote education and to speak with the child's parent/carer to share successes and make expectations known (i.e. directing a parent/carer to fully engage with remote education if it becomes apparent the child is not completing any work).

-The teacher and teaching assistant keep a log of these telephone calls and if they have concerns about a child, they report these to the Headteacher and/or Safeguarding Coordinator for them to seek advice from Children's Services.
+The teacher and teaching assistant keep a log of these telephone calls and if they have concerns about a child, they report these to the Designated Safeguarding Lead for them to seek advice from Children's Services.

 Additional support for pupils with special educational needs or a disability